skymoore/required-approvals/README.md

 ### Inputs:
 - `token`
+  - **required**
   - The PR token, accessible at `secrets.GITHUB_TOKEN`
 - `read_org_scoped_token`
+  - **required**
   - A Personal Access Token (PAT) that has the `read:org` scope for the organization `org_name`
 - `org_name`
+  - **required**
   - The github organization to search for teams and team members
 - `min_approvals`
+  - **required**
   - The minimum number of approvals, regardless of codeowners team membership
+- `pr_number`
+  - _optional_
+  - Pull request number, mutually exclusive with branch, will check approvals on this PR if supplied.
+If not supplied, will check approvals on the PR that triggered the workflow
+- `branch`
+  - _optional_
+  - Branch name, mutually exclusive with pr_number, will look for prs from this branch if supplied, and select the newest one if there are multiple.
+If not supplied, will check approvals on the PR that triggered the workflow

 ### How to use this GitHub Action:
 1. Ensure your repo has a codeowners file at `/.github/CODEOWNERS` or `/CODEOWNERS`